microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

 A second kind of scrolling element, the `ScrollingPresenter`, is more primitive, providing just clipping and translation of content, and not providing scroll bars and other features found in a `ScrollingView`.
 A `ScrollingView` typically uses a `ScrollingPresenter` as part of its implementation (in its ControlTemplate). `ScrollingPresenter` is in a [separate spec](ScrollingPresenter.md).

 The `ScrollingView` adds the default user interaction widgets (scrollbars, scroll indicator, etc.) and policy.
 As a Control it can be templated and can receive keyboard focus.
 It has the built-in logic to decide whether to scroll the viewport or move focus in response to a key event.
-It sets the properties on its `ScrollingPresenter` to common values, for example the basic `<ScrollingView/>` is configured for vertical scrolling.
+It sets the properties on its `ScrollingPresenter` to values chosen to match common usage, for example the basic `<ScrollingView/>` is configured for vertical scrolling.

 Most of the time you simply wrap content with a `ScrollingView` to enable a default vertical scrolling experience when the content is too large to fit in the user visible area.